Shivamprep/azurerepo1/README.md

 # azurerepo1
 azure is a cloud service of
+aws amazon